 Bill Gates

 Born and raised in Seattle, Washington, Gates was privately educated at Lakeside School, where he befriended Allen and developed his computing interests.
-In 1973, he enrolled at Harvard University, where he took classes including Math 55 and graduate level computer science courses, but he dropped out in 1975 to co-found and lead Microsoft.
-He served as its CEO for the next 25 years and also became president and chairman of the board when the company incorporated in 1981.
+In 1973, he enrolled at Harvard University, where he took classes including Math 55 and graduate-level computer science courses, but he dropped out in 1975 to co-found and lead Microsoft.
+He served as its CEO for the next 25 years and also became president and chairman of the board when the company was incorporated in 1981.
 Succeeded as CEO by Steve Ballmer in 2000, he transitioned to chief software architect, a position he held until 2008.
 He stepped down as chairman of the board in 2014 and became technology adviser to CEO Satya Nadella and other Microsoft leaders, a position he still holds.
 He resigned from the board in 2020.

-Gates is founder and chairman of several other companies, including BEN, Cascade Investment, TerraPower, Gates Ventures, and Breakthrough Energy.
-In 2010, he and Warren Buffett founded the Giving Pledge, whereby they and other billionaires pledge to give at least half their wealth to philanthropy.
+Gates is the founder and chairman of several other companies, including BEN, Cascade Investment, TerraPower, Gates Ventures, and Breakthrough Energy.
+In 2010, he and Warren Buffett founded the Giving Pledge, whereby they and other billionaires pledged to give at least half their wealth to philanthropy.
 Named as one of the 100 most influential people of the 20th century by Time magazine in 1999, he has received numerous other honors and accolades, including a Presidential Medal of Freedom, awarded jointly to him and French Gates in 2016 for their philanthropic work.
 The subject of several documentary films, he published the first of three planned memoirs, Source Code: My Beginnings, in 2025.

 Biography from the Wikipedia article Bill Gates.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.